tsuru/tsuru/docs/config.rst

 smtp:user
 +++++++++

 The user to authenticate with the SMTP sever.
-Currently, Tsuru requires authenticated sessions.
+Currently, tsuru requires authenticated sessions.

 smtp:password